UNiXMIT/UNiXextend/docs/trace.md

 2. At the debugger prompt enter 'tf 9', then 't flush', then 'g'.
 Exercise your program to produce the bad behavior, and then exit if the Runtime hasn't already terminated.

-3. Zip up runtime.log and attach to the support incident.
+3. Zip up runtime.log and attach to the support case.

 ## Compiler: